 Your big race is over, so now what?
 Recovery begins the second you cross the finish line.
-If you ran the half or the full marathon, this was your longest and hardest workout you’ve done so far.
+If you ran a half or the full marathon this weekend, this was your longest and hardest workout you’ve done so far.
 Whether you got that personal best time you were training for, or you cramped up with 5 km left in the race and things didn’t go to plan, it’s time to set some post-race plans in motion.

 By Michelle Clarke

 Once you have hit the finishing shoot, the best thing to do is to keep walking.
 The body is going to react by cramping and seizing, making even simple movements difficult.
 Trying to keep the body warm is ideal.
 Most people only think about what they need for the race, and put little thought into post-race.
 Every race has a drop bag service available and everyone should utilize it.
 Make sure you have a change of warm dry clothes, socks and shoes.
 Pack some money and your phone so you can find your significant others in the maze of spectators.
 Decide in advance on a place to meet your cheering squad.
 Since you will be low on fuel and may not be in a state of mind to be making decisions.
 Pack a small protein bar to tie you over until you get to your food destination.

 Kick Back and Relax